FREE SHIPPING ON ORDERS OVER $50

 The Zone Food Block Method is obviously a little more complicated, but it also allows you more freedom with how you prepare your meals.
 Remember, you can switch from the hand-eye method to the food block method and back without any problems.
 Experiment with both to see which works best for your lifestyle.

-What Foods Can You Eat on the Zone Diet?
+What Foods Can You Eat on The Zone Diet?

 The food choices for the zone diet overlap with the Mediterranean diet.
 The choices are many and they are delicious and satisfying.
 This partially accounts for the success of the zone diet.
 As you will see, you have a wide array of options: